 It is available on all the plans of Shopify, and anyone can take advantage of the feature.
 If you plan to use the Shopify POS system, you must use hardware like a barcode scanner, card reader, printer, receipt, etc.

-You can connect these hardware to your Shopify stores through tablets or smartphones.
-You can also use ‘Shopify Go’ for the purpose.
+You can connect this hardware to your Shopify stores through tablets or smartphones.
+You can also use ‘Shopify Go’ for this purpose.
 It looks just like a smartphone, comes with a card reader and barcode scanner, and connects with your Shopify store.
 Get to know more about Shopify POS with our detailed review here.

 Shopify Customer Support

-Shopify customer support is available 24/7 through email, live chat support, or through phone.
+Shopify customer support is available 24/7 through email, live chat support, or phone.

-At the same time, the platform also provides the users with help materials that are available in 21 languages.
-I found a solution for every speed breaker that came my way while creating my online store through the Shopify help center.
+At the same time, the platform also provides users with help materials that are available in 21 languages.
+I found a solution for every speed bump that came my way while creating my online store through the Shopify help center.

 However, I preferred videos most of the time because I was bored reading all the text on the help pages.
 I really wish that Shopify could add images to demonstrate the steps.
 Nevertheless, my queries were solved by their videos.